hectorjsmith/grafana-matrix-forwarder/README.md

 This tool will convert the incoming webhook to a Matrix message and send it on to a specific chat room.

 ![screenshot of matrix alert message](docs/static/img/alertExample.png)

-## Table of Contents
-1. Features
-2. How to use
-3. Docker
-    1. Environment variables
-    2. Docker run
-    3. Docker compose
-4. CLI usage
-5. Metrics

 ## 1. Features